HathorNetwork/rfcs/text/0000-nft-standard.md

 There are some special cases where the NFT token won't follow the proposed standard, e.g. if it needs more than one data output.
 In that case, our wallets and explorer won't automatically identify this token as NFT.

 Given that this situation is expected to be rare, we will handle them manually.
-The NFT creator will need to get in touch with Hathor team on Discord, in order to have the token identified as an NFT on the official Hathor explorer.
-Besides that, if the digital asset URL follows the immutable requirements, it can be shown in the explorer just like any other standard NFT.
+The NFT creator will need to get in touch with Hathor team, in order to have the token identified as an NFT on the official Hathor explorer.
+Besides that, as long as the digital asset's URL is immutable, it should be approved in the review and should be shown in Hathor's Public Explorer like any other standard NFT.

-# Prior art
-[prior-art]: #prior-art

-We were using the attributes on metadata JSON as an object but I changed to an array of objects after reading [OpenSea metadata standard](https://docs.opensea.io/docs/metadata-standards) to make it more flexible for future changes.